formal-php/orm/documentation/adapters.md

 This adapter works with any object that implements `Formal\AccessLayer\Connection`.
 If you use a connection provided by [`innmind/operating-system`](https://packagist.org/packages/innmind/operating-system) then you can use any SQL database supported by `\PDO`.

 This is the kind of adapter you want to use in production.

+## Elasticsearch

+This adapter works with any object that implements `Innmind\HttpTransport\Transport`.

+This is the kind of adapter you want to use to denormalize your aggregates to improve the search speed.